ItsK1tty/w1tchdocs/docs/source/reference.rst

 .. code-block:: lua
    :linenos:

-   isStarted = lobby.is_session_started() -- Checks whether the session has started. if isStarted then -- If the session has started.
+   bIsStarted = lobby.is_session_started() -- Checks whether the session has started. if bIsStarted then -- If the session has started.
       system.log_info("The session has started.") end